-If you’re looking to install a new sound system for your television and want to keep unattractive wiring from decorating your home, snaking wire through your walls or floors is the safest option for you and your house.
+If you’re looking to install a new sound system for your television and want to keep unattractive wiring from decorating your home, snaking wire through your walls or floors is the safest option for you.

 To begin, plan to run your wire a safe distance away from any existing electrical wires to avoid any electrical problems.
 Secondly, be sure to turn off your electricity to reduce the chance of electrical shock.
 Drill a small hole to check out the inside of the wall.
 Feed a wire coat hanger into the hole and make sure you’re not going to feed the wire into any pipes or existing wires.
 Once you have your opening, make sure to measure and cut out a hole for an outlet.

 Snaking The Wire